-DOCK HIGH – existence and/or number of dock level doors.
+DOCK HIGH – existence and/or a number of dock level doors.

-DOUBLE WIDE – a mobile home consisting of two units which have been fastened together along their length.
+DOUBLE WIDE – a mobile home consisting of two units that have been fastened together along their length.

 DUE DILIGENCE – the legal definition: a measure of prudence, activity or assiduity, as is properly to be expected from, and ordinarily exercised by, a reasonable and prudent person under the particular circumstances.
 In CMBS due diligence is the foundation of the process because of the reliance securities investors must place on the specific expertise of the professionals involved in the transaction.